Gloxounet/trashextension/README.md

 - Then Select Extensions.
 (You may directly open extensions using chrome://extensions)
 - Now, Enable developer mode
 - Click on Load Unpacked and select the version folder
-- Now go on any youtube.com/watch* page and click on the extension square
+- Now go on any youtube.com/watch* page and click on the extension square, you can tick and untick sliders as you wish

 ## Contribution